 If aphids attack, try blasting them with a spray of water.
 For all severe infestations, use an insecticide like neem oil.

 This plant can grow almost anywhere, indoors or outdoors.
 While it’s suited for most regions and environments, it does grow large.

-Use younger plants to bring more color to porches or balconies.
+Use younger specimens to bring more color to porches or balconies.

 Older plants may be grown outdoors for privacy hedges, and foundation planting.
-Disney World in Orlando uses potted P. macrophyllus as movable hedges to hide ‘work in progress.’
+Disney World in Orlando uses potted P. macrophyllus as movable hedges in full sun to hide ‘work in progress.’

-In California, Podocarpus plants are grown in large containers for use in the landscape.
+In California, these plants are grown in large containers for use in the landscape.